jgjr/guitar-chord-sequence/README.md

 # guitar-chord-sequence

 This is a very small Javascript library for working with chord sequences on the guitar.
-It was built exculsively for the [capo.guru](http://capo.guru) project, and therefore might not be that suitable for other projects.
+It was built exclusively for the [capo.guru](http://capo.guru) project, and therefore might not be that suitable for other projects.
 Nevertheless, here is an overview:

 ## Installation